naiquevin/nozzle/README.rst

 Those familiar with nose must have already figured out that the decorator converts the function into a `test generator
 <http://nose.readthedocs.org/en/latest/writing_tests.html#test-generators>`_
-that yields tests from the returned interable.
+that yields tests from the returned iterable.
 So the above test code will yield 8 tests as follows,

 .. code-block:: bash